-Fig. 6: Architecture of AFLSMART
+Figure 6: Architecture of AFLSMART

 AFLSMART File Cracker parses an input file and decomposes it into data chunks and data attributes.
 It also calculates the validity of the input file based on how much of the file can be parsed.
-In this prototype, we implement the File Cracker by modifying the Cracker component of the smart blackbox fuzzer Peach (Community version) [47] which fully supports highly-structured file formats such as PNG, JPEG, GIF, MP3, WAV and AVI.
-It is worth noting that we only use and modify the File Cracker component of Peach for parsing (i.e., cracking) the seed corpus.
-AFL-SMART does not integrate Peach's fuzzing logic or its mutation operators.
-Our smart mutation operators are designed and implemented on top of AFL.
+In this prototype, we implement the File Cracker by modifying the Cracker component of the smart blackbox fuzzer Peach (Community version) [38] which fully supports highly-structured file formats such as PNG, JPEG, GIF, MP3, WAV and AVI.

-AFLSMART Structure Collector connects the core AFL-SMART Fuzzer and the File Cracker component.
+AFLSMART Structure Collector connects the core AFLSMART Fuzzer and the File Cracker component.
 When the Fuzzer requests structure information of the current input to support its operations (e.g., smart mutations), it passes the input to the Structure Collector for collecting the validity and the decomposed chunks and attributes.
 This component provides a generic interface to support all File Crackers - our current Peach-based File Cracker and new ones.
 It is also worth noting that AFLSMART Fuzzer only collects these information once and saves them for future uses.
 AFLSMART Energy Calculator implements the validity-based power schedule as discussed in Section 3.
 Hence, AFLSMART assigns more energy to inputs which are more syntactically valid.
-Specifically, we apply a new formula to the calculate\score function of AFLSMART.
+Specifically, we apply a new formula to the calculate_score function of AFLSMART.

 AFLSMART Fuzzer contains the most critical changes to make AFLSMART effective.
 In this component, we design and implement the virtual structure which can represent input formats in a hierarchical structure.
 Based on this core data structure, all AFLSMART mutation operations which work at chunk levels are implemented.
-We also modify the fuzz\one function of AFL to support our important optimizations - deferred parsing and stacking mutations (Section 3).
+We also modify the fuzz_one function of AFL to support our important optimizations - deferred parsing and stacking mutations (Section 3).

 Note that our changes do not impact the instrumentation component of AFL.
-As a result, we can use AFLSMART to fuzz program binaries provided the binary is instrumented using a tool like DynamoRio [8] and the instrumented code can be processed by AFL.
-Such a binary fuzzing approach has been achieved in the WinAFL tool for Windows binaries.
+As a result, we can use AFLSMART to fuzz program binaries provided the binary is instrumented using a tool like DynamoRio [4] and the instrumented code can be processed by AFL.
+Such a binary fuzzing approach has been achieved in the WinAFL tool2 for Windows binaries.
 AFLSMART works well with such binary fuzzing tools.

-5.3 Subject Programs
+5.3.
+Subject Programs

 We did a rigorous search for suitable benchmarks to test AFLSMART and the chosen baselines.
 We evaluated the techniques using both large real-world software packages and a benchmark previously used in VUZZER paper.
-We did not use the popular LAVA benchmarks [14] because the LAVA-M subjects (uniq, base64, md5sum, who) do not process structured files while the small file utility in LAVA-1 takes any file, regardless of its file format, and determines the file type.
+We did not use the popular LAVA benchmarks [10] because the LAVA-M subjects (uniq, base64, md5sum, who) do not process structured files while the small file utility in LAVA-1 takes any file, regardless of its file format, and determines the file type.

-In the comparison with AFL, AFLFAST and Peach (RQ-1 and RQ-2), we selected the newest versions (at the time of our experiments) of 11 experimental subjects from well-known open source programs which take six (6) chunk-based file formats - executable binary file (ELF), image files (PNG, JPEG, JP2 (JPEG2000)), audio/video files (WAV, AVI).
+In the comparison with AFL, AFLFAST and Peach (RQ-1 and RQ-2), we selected the newest versions (at the time of our experiments) of 11 experimental subjects from well-known open source programs which take ten (6) highly-structured file formats - executable binary file (ELF), image files (PNG, JPEG, JP2 (JPEG2000)), audio/video files (WAV, AVI).
 All of them have been well tested for many years.
-Notably, five (5) media processing libraries (FFmpeg, LibPNG, LibJpeg-Turbo, ImageMagick, and OpenJPEG)
+Notably, five (5) media processing libraries (FFmpeg3, LibPNG4, LibJpeg-Turbo5, ImageMagick6, and OpenJPEG7) have joined the Google OSS-Fuzz project8 and they are continuously tested using the state-of-the-art fuzzers including AFL and LibFuzzer.
+LibAV9, WavPack 10 and Libjasper11 are widely-used libraries and tools for image, audio and video files processing and streaming.
+Binutils12